Self-Driving-Car-NDegree-M-Russo/CarND-P6-Kidnapped-Vehicle/Kidnapped_Vehicle_writeup.md

 The probability of observing the identified landmarks from the current particle position will be expressed as a cumulative multivariate Gaussian distribution.

-For each particle, we apply the formula:
+For each measurement we apply the formula:

 <p align="center">
   <img width="265" height="85" src="./pictures/MultivariateGaussian.png">